northgrove/AzureSecurityTraining/Defender4Cloud/Modules/Module-8-Advance-Cloud-Defense.md

 3. Click on **Deploy Bastion** / **Deploy Bastion using standards**
 4. Wait for the Bastion service to be depoyed (this will take some minutes).
 5. When ready, type in the username and password for the VM an click **connect**
-6. (the previouse excersice JIT NSG rule my interfere with th
+6. (the previouse excersice JIT NSG rule my interfere with this connection, in case: delete the JIT rdp rule from the network tab on the sidebar)

 ### Exercise 3: Adaptive Application Control